 - 1.1.
 This is a scheme to improve traffic flow on the strategic north-south A355 route that links the M4, Slough Trading Estate and the M40 and to enhance access to Slough town centre.
 The scheme involves the remodelling of the Copthorne roundabout, signal and junction upgrades and selected road widening. - 1.2.
 The A355 Route Enhancement scheme will deliver a major contribution to reducing road congestion and increasing economic efficiency and business confidence.
-This project will support the delivery of the 150,000m of office and ancillary space proposed in the Slough Trading Estate master plan and over 60,000m of office space, 2,300 dwellings and other development to be delivered in the town centre as part of the 'Heart of Slough' project.
+This project will support the delivery of the 150,000m2 of office and ancillary space proposed in the Slough Trading Estate master plan and over 60,000m2 of office space, 2,300 dwellings and other development to be delivered in the town centre as part of the 'Heart of Slough' project.

 - 2.1.
 The business case for this scheme was assessed by WYG in October 2014.
 Financial Approval was given by the BLTB on 20th November 2014. - 2.2.
 Detailed design and public consultation have been completed.
 Approval was granted by the Cabinet on the 15th December 2014 to proceed to tender and implementation. - 2.3.
-Procurement has proceeded in parallel with schemes 2.08 Slough: Rapid Transit Phase 1 and 2.10 Slough: A332 Improvements.
+Procurement has proceeded in parallel with schemes 2.08 Slough: Rapid Transit Phase 1 and 2.10 Slough: A332 Improvements. - 2.4.
+Civils work started mid-January 2016; the bridge repair and new parapets are on-going and about 30% complete on the east side.
+The formation of the cut through at the roundabout is about 40% complete.
+Works to the south bound carriageway are 40% complete.
+Switch over to commence work on the west side is July 2016 and full completion is November 2016.